Norridgewock, Maine

 Norridgewock is a town in Somerset County, Maine, United States.
 The population was 3,278 at the 2020 census.
+It contains the census-designated place of the same name.

 History

 Native Americans

 Situated on the New England and Acadia border, which New France defined as the Kennebec River, the area was once territory of the Norridgewock Indians, a band of the Abenaki nation.
 Their village was located at Old Point, now part of Madison.

 English colonists suspected Father Sebastien Rale (or Rasle), the French missionary at the village since 1694, of abetting tribal hostilities against British settlements during the French and Indian Wars.
 During Father Rale's War, soldiers left Fort Richmond (now Richmond) in whaleboats until they reached Taconic Falls (now Winslow), then marched quietly to Norridgewock Village, arriving on August 23, 1724.
 Battle of Norridgewock was "sharp, short and decisive," leaving 26 warriors slain, 14 wounded and 150 survivors fleeing to Quebec, Canada.
 Father Rale was among the dead.